PhungDucKien/excelium/slate/source/includes/_web_api.md

 ## Set Page Load Timeout

 Sets the amount of time to wait for a page load to complete before throwing an error.
-If the timeout is negative, page loads can be indefinite.

 ### Usage